BIRDS

 Handle the bird carefully

-and try and avoid
+and try and avoid anything that might

-anything that might stain or break the
+stain or break the feathers.

 Birds may also be frozen